 If the cancer does return after the original treatment, it is called recurrent cancer.
 It may come back in the same place (called a local recurrence), nearby (regional recurrence), or in another place (distant recurrence).
 Most recurrences at the original cancer site or in the neck happen during the first 18 to 24 months after the original treatment.
 People who stop using tobacco , preferably before treatment begins, have a better chance of living longer.

-When there is a recurrence, a cycle of testing will begin again to learn as much as possible, including whether the cancer’s stage has changed.
-In particular, treatment planning when there is tumor spread and growth at distant organs (called M1 or distant metastasis; see the Stages section) requires very careful evaluation and treatment.
+When there is a recurrence, a cycle of testing will begin again to learn as much as possible.
+In particular, treatment planning when there is tumor spread and growth at distant organs (called M1 or distant metastasis; see the Stages and Grades section) requires very careful evaluation and treatment.
 After testing is done, you and your doctor will talk about your treatment options.
-Often the treatment plan will include the therapies described above, such as surgery, radiation therapy, chemotherapy, and targeted therapy, but they may be used in a different combination or given at a different pace.
+Often the treatment plan will include the treatments described above, such as surgery, radiation therapy, chemotherapy, and targeted therapy, but they may be used in a different combination or given at a different pace.
 Your doctor may also suggest clinical trials that are studying new ways to treat this type of recurrent cancer.
+Whichever treatment plan you choose, palliative care will be important for relieving symptoms and side effects.

 People with recurrent cancer often experience emotions such as disbelief or fear.
 Patients are encouraged to talk with their health care team about these feelings and ask about support services to help them cope.
 Learn more about dealing with cancer recurrence .